SeguraChain/IA-Password-Human-Generator/README.md

 # IA-Password-Human-Generator

-Created in 2018-2019.
-Old code, not cleaned yet.
+Created between 2018-2019.
+Old code, not really cleaned and optimized yet.

 Permit to use base list of words, generate reports from a big dictionnary of passwords and generate passwords from "human" chooses.